 SECTION 9.
 ADJOURNMENT AND NOTICE OF ADJOURNED MEETINGS.
 Any meeting of stockholders, whether annual or special, may be adjourned from time to time either by the chairman of the meeting or by the vote of a majority of the shares casting votes, excluding abstentions.
 When a meeting is adjourned to another time or place, notice need not be given of the adjourned meeting if the time and place thereof are announced at the meeting at which the adjournment is taken.
 At the adjourned meeting, the corporation may transact any business which might have been transacted at the original meeting.
-If the adjournment is for more than thirty (30) days or if after the adjournment a new record date is fixed for the adjourned meeting, a notice of the adjourned meeting shall be given to each stockholder of record entitled to vote at the meeting.
+If the adjournment is for more than thirty (30) days or if after the adjourned meeting shall be given to each stockholder of record entitled to vote at the meeting.